6 Tips for Coping with Caregiver Stress

 Use Relaxation Techniques

-There are several simple relaxation techniques that can help relieve stress.
+Several simple relaxation techniques can help relieve stress.
 Next time you’re overwhelmed, try slowing your breathing and focusing on taking deep breaths while mentally picturing a place or situation that is peaceful and calm.
 Combining healing breaths with visualization for five to 10 minutes can help you feel replenished and refreshed.
 Other relaxation techniques include sitting and walking meditation, progressive muscle relaxation, and creative activity.
 Try more than one to find which works best for you.

 Prioritize Your Health